 Jock Phillips begins his journey through our Waitangi collection by recalling an awkward encounter with a security guard at the treaty grounds.
 Wandering 50 years between the first film in this collection and the last, Phillips explores changing attitudes to the Treaty.
 Discover everything from Mike King on the treaty trail, to trench warfare, waka-building and epic drama.

 This six-part Māori Television series documents the experiences of six Māori language students from around the country, on a three-week cultural field trip to Beijing, China.
 The teenagers take their own cameras to record their experiences.
 They attend a local high school, live with Chinese families, and take in the local sites and sounds.
 The series is in Te Reo Māori, with English sub-titles.
-In this episode, the students check out the food markets, learn about Chinese sports, and visit the Great Wall of China.
+In this episode, the students learn how to get around Beijing using the local transport, they visit schools and find out about calligraphy, and they tour Beijing’s legendary Forbidden City.